 Every minute 12 children die

-In the two minutes you take to read this, over 25 children under the age of five will die.
-In 24 hours, the total will exceed 19,000.
-Most of them will be victims of diarrhoea, pneumonia, complications before, during and after birth or malaria.
-About just under half of these deaths are linked to undernutrition.
+In the two minutes you take to read this page, more than 24 children under the age of five will die.
+In 24 hours, the total will exceed 17,000.
+Most of them will be victims of diarrhoea, pneumonia, malaria or complications before, during and after birth.
+Nearly half of these deaths are linked to undernutrition.

 Why women and children are dying